cpressey/Ahead-of-Time-eval/README.md

 behaviour when executing vector or matrix based code, and these can be implemented with macros.

-However, Ahead-of-Time `eval` as we've described it so far already requires that the functions involved are referentially transparent.
+However, Ahead-of-Time `eval` as we've described it requires that the functions involved are referentially transparent.
-And part of the point of doing side-effect-free functional programming is to raise the abstraction level of the program, to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with explicit handiwork.
+And part of the point of raise the abstraction level of the program with "pure" functional programming like this, is to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with explicit handiwork.